-Yohimbine is a supplement known for its ability to treat erectile dysfunction and help with weight loss.
-However, yohimbine also has multiple side effects and should be taken with caution.
+Yohimbine is a supplement known for its use to treat erectile dysfunction and help with weight loss.
+However, yohimbine also has multiple potential side effects and should be taken with caution.
 Read on to discover its health benefits and side effects.

 Yohimbe (Pausinystalia yohimbe) is the name of an evergreen tree native to western and central Africa.
 The bark of the tree contains an active compound called yohimbine.
 Yohimbe bark was traditionally used as an aphrodisiac.

 In the United States, yohimbine has been developed into a prescription drug for erectile dysfunction.
-In this form, it is more commonly known as yohimbine hydrochloride and has been used for longer than viagra [R].
+In this form, it is more commonly known as yohimbine hydrochloride and has been widely used, especially before the development of viagra .

 Yohimbine hydrochloride can also be found as an over-the-counter supplement.

 - Yohimbine blocks alpha-1 and alpha-2 adrenoceptors, increasing adrenaline and dopamine and decreasing serotonin levels.
-Blocking these receptors also increases blood pressure, releases insulin, and decreases blood sugar levels [R].
+Blocking these receptors also increases blood pressure, releases insulin, and decreases blood sugar levels .

 Benefits and Uses of Yohimbine